 Due to the many potential causes of neck pain, doctors often employ the aid of technology to make a proper diagnosis.
 They may begin with a physical examination, including observing a patient’s range of motion in the neck and locating the source of pain.
 Being completely honest about symptoms is important so that doctors can make a well-informed diagnosis.
-Technology is employed when a specialist is unsure of what is causing pain.
 Some of the technologies used to diagnose pain in the neck include:

-- CT Scan: this form of imaging can create a 3D image of parts of the body which may indicate an abnormality, including a pinched nerve or blood vessel.
+- CT scan: this form of imaging can create a 3D image of parts of the body that may indicate an abnormality, including a pinched nerve or blood vessel.

 - MRI: Magnetic Resonance Imaging is used to create an image of soft tissues in the body, which can be used to determine if there is damage occurring that may be causing pain and other symptoms.

-- X-Ray: this form of imaging is primarily used to detect abnormalities of the bone.
-These types of abnormalities are useful for doctors to be aware of in case they cause future problems.
+- X-ray: this form of imaging is primarily used to detect abnormalities of the bone or joint.

 - EMG: Electromyography is a test that involves inserting needles into nerves and testing the body’s reaction time once an electrical signal is sent through the nerve.
 A slow reaction time indicates damage to the nerve.

 Some doctors may order other forms of testing, but these are the most common and practical.
 Though these tests are quite accurate, it is important to be open and honest with doctors about symptoms before the tests occur so that doctors don’t order unnecessary testing.